-The plagues of the firstborn is a difficult one for young children to understand.
+The plague of the firstborn is a difficult one for young children to understand.
 The idea of all the baby boys being killed by an angel of God is even hard for adults to comprehend.
 You know your students.
 Give them as much as they can handle.
-The idea here is to set the foundation for an understanding of the passover feast throughout the rest of the Bible.
+The idea here is to set the foundation for an understanding of the Passover feast throughout the rest of the Bible.

 There are several reinforcement activities that are centered on the Israelites leaving in a hurry and the unleavened bread.
 These activities are especially good for younger children that would not understand the plague of the firstborn.